 Max Out Your Retirement Accounts

-If you're not taking full advantage of your employer-sponsored retirement accounts, you're basically leaving free money on the table.
-According to the IRS, in 2017 the total amount you can contribute to your IRAs, both Roth and traditional, is $5,500 — that number jumps to $6,500 when you're 50 or older.
-Put as much money as you can into your retirement accounts each year, and don't miss out on the chance to have your contributions matched by your employer.
+According to the IRS, in 2022 the total amount those in their 40s can contribute to an IRAs, both Roth and traditional, is $6,500.
+That number jumps to $7,000 when you’re 50 or older.
+Put as much money as you can into your retirement accounts each year, and don’t miss out on the chance to have your contributions matched by your employer.

 Cut Down on Major Costs